mathieu-aubin/video-dl/README.md

 Example: ```#contact ```

-#####videodaniilit: If on video.daniiil.it hides php module and unhides javascript text field.
+#####videodaniilit: If on video.daniil.it hides php module and unhides javascript text field.
 Do not use.

 ####Example:
 ```